 - Quantum graph isomorphisms, and isomorphisms of relational structures.
 How does it fit?
 Other similar generalisations? - What about state-dependent contextuality? - A strategy has a winning probability.
-Can we adapt this to deal with quantitative aspects (contextual fraction, ...)? - Homomorphisms are related to the existential positive fragment: can this be extended to provide quantum vality for first-order formulae?
+Can we adapt this to deal with quantitative aspects (contextual fraction, ...)? - Quantising classical notions in the framework of relational structures